soverc89/CSU-Senior-Project-aTaylor/docs/Proposal.md

-Senior Project Proposal (Replace with Project Name)
+Hunting Stand Project
 ===================================================

-**Student Name(s)**: Ada Lovelace (put your name here, followed by two spaces)
+**Student Name(s)**: Andrew Taylor (put your name here, followed by two spaces)
-**Degree and Major**: B.S. in Cybersecurity (put your name here, followed by two spaces)
+**Degree and Major**: B.A.
+Applied Computing Cybersecurity (put your name here, followed by two spaces)
-**Project Advisor Name**: Dr. Faulkner (put your name here, followed by two spaces)
+**Project Advisor Name**: Dr. Hayes (put your name here, followed by two spaces)
-**Expected Graduation Date**: May 2040 (put the correct month and day here)
+**Expected Graduation Date**: Spring 2027 (put the correct month and day here)

 Problem Statement
 -----------------

-The problem statement goes here.
+When planning a hunting trip, there is no sure fire way to ensure you will see anything, much less ensure you will be able to harvest an animal.
+At most you can increase your odds.
+One of the best ways to increase your odds of encountering an animal is to choose ideal weather conditions.

 Project Description
 -------------------

-The project description goes here.
+This project will collect and analyze weather data, primarily wind data, to determine the best hunting locations in a given area.

 Proposed Implementation Language(s)
 -----------------------------------

-Languages go here.
+Still Determining:
+Python, HTML, CSS, Javascript, Meteor

 Libraries, Packages, Development Kits, etc., to be used in the proposed implementation language(s)
 --------------------------------------------------------------------------------------------------

-The supporting libraries go here.
+Still Determining:
+Mysql, Flask, MapBox JS, Requests, Pure.css, Bootstrap, Node.JS

 Additional Software/Equipment Needed
 ------------------------------------

-List any hardware needed and software for planning, development (e.g., your IDE), testing, and deploying/distributing.
+Still Determining:

 Alternative Solutions and Rationale 🔍
 --------------------------------------